KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_locationintelligence.rst

 The term *spatial data* refers to any kind of information that can be placed in a real or virtual geometric space.
-In particular, if the spatial data is located in a real geometric space ó which is a geometric space that models the real space ó it can be defined as *geo-referenced* data.
+In particular, if the spatial data is located in a real geometric space ‚Äî which is a geometric space that models the real space ‚Äî it can be defined as *geo-referenced* data.

    |image384|